heilaaks/snippy/docs/dev/SCRIBBLING.md

     4. Test case layouts and data structures

+       All test cases can be divided into three main categories.
+All the test withing one category must follow the same layout.
+The test case layout differences are minimized between main categories in order to improve maintainability and test readability.

+           1. Creating, updating and importing content => assert tool storage

+           2. Exporting content                        => assert mocked file

+           3. Using REST API queries                   => assert REST API response

+       The rules below align test case data presentation in every test case and make test cases more readable and maintainable.

+       Rules:

+           1. Content is always stored into 'content' variable in database format in every test case main category.

+           2. The 'content' variable has all or one of the 'data', 'meta' or 'error' keys.
+The 'data' key contain the content in database format.

+           3. The 'content' variable is always first and it is used to defined the input for the test case as well as to test the expected results.

+           4. Test case variables and layout must follow the layout in existing tests and in the examples below.

+       Explanations:

        The file format that tool uses to store JSON or YAML content into a file uses 'data' and 'meta' keys in dictionary.
 The 'data' key contains list of contents.
        The 'meta' key is optional and it is not always used.